 data/mydata/: This second argument tells DiViMe where are the sound files to analyze.
 Note that the directory containing the input files should be located in the data/ directory (or it can be data/ itself).
 The directory does not need to be called mydata - you can choose any name.

 It returns one rttm per sound file, with an estimation of where there are vocalizations by children, female adults, and male adults.
-See Format section for explanation on how to read the resulting rttm.

 3.5.6 How to run a Vocalization classification tool